 What are the three types of accounting software?

-The three main types of accounting systems are:
+The three main types include:

 -